Coats Observatory: Operation of Coats Observatory

 A set of rules for the operation of the observatory were drawn up at this time.
-The building was open from 11am to 3pm and then from dusk, or 7pm whichever was earlier, until midnight daily, except Sunday.
-If the weather was unsuitable for observing the observatory would close at 10pm.
+The building was open from 11 a.m. to 3 p.m. and then from dusk, or 7 p.m. whichever was earlier, until midnight daily, except Sunday.
+If the weather was unsuitable for observing the observatory would close at 10 p.m.
 Members of the PPI were allowed free admission on presentation of their membership cards.
-The general public were allowed in from the beginning of September to the end of April on a Monday, Thursday and Saturday between 7pm and 11pm.
+The general public were allowed in from the beginning of September to the end of April on a Monday, Thursday and Saturday between 7 p.m. and 11 p.m.
 However, they had to purchase a ticket beforehand at a cost of two pence which could only be used on the day and at the hour specified, with a maximum of twenty tickets issued for each hour.
 If the weather did not allow for telescope viewings the ticket could be exchanged for another one offering another day and time free of charge.
 Friday evenings during the winter were set aside for teachers and trainee teachers within the burgh boundaries to use the telescope.